J-L-git/transfer-assignment/story.md

 A wave of relief washed over him as he saw his work preserved.
 With a few quick commands, Jason restored his project to its last saved state.
 It wasn’t the latest version, but it was something.
 It was progress.

+He let out a long breath, grateful that Git had saved him once again.
+He quickly made a new commit, this time including a message to remind himself of the close call.
+"Git to the rescue," Jason smiled to himself, feeling a renewed sense of determination as he got back to work.